-&lt;sup>128 In the US companies are permitted to own a certain amount of their own shares.
+128 In the US companies are permitted to own a certain amount of their own shares.
 This is not the case in Ireland.

 of a public limited company, it could also be applied to other entities, such as a not-for-profit unincorporated body.
-Using this metaphor he seeks to illustrate that a corporate entity is neither irreducible to its constituent human parts nor perfectly analogous to a human actor.
-By moving beyond human metaphors it is possible to develop a more realistic understanding of the corporate entity as a societal actor in its own right.
+Using this metaphor he seeks to illustrate that a corporate entity is neither irreducible to its constituent human parts nor perfectly analogous to a human actor.129 By moving beyond human metaphors it is possible to develop a more realistic understanding of the corporate entity as a societal actor in its own right.

-1.93 The more complicated an organisation becomes the greater the impact organisational structures will play in individual decision making within that organisation as individual viewpoints become diluted.
-Dan-Cohen describes the essential characteristics of such an undertaking as structure; permanence; decision making; size; formality; complexity; functionality and goal orientation.
-He describes how these attributes lead to the development of goals and the taking of decisions that do not necessarily correspond to the exact goals or preferences of any individuals.
-As such, he contends, the organisation becomes an opaque and impermeable "intentional system endowed with organisational intelligence" and that its decisions are not the straightforward product of expression of any particular individual will.
+1.93 The more complicated an organisation becomes the greater the impact organisational structures will play in individual decision making within that organisation as individual viewpoints become diluted.130 Dan-Cohen describes the essential characteristics of such an undertaking as structure; permanence; decision making; size; formality; complexity; functionality and goal orientation.131 He describes how these attributes lead to the development of goals and the taking of decisions that do not necessarily correspond to the exact goals or preferences of any individuals.
+As such, he contends, the organisation becomes an opaque and impermeable "intentional system endowed with organisational intelligence"132 and that its decisions are not the straightforward product of expression of any particular individual will.

-1.94 Central to the organic view is Dan-Cohen's idea of the effect that the permanence of the corporation has on decision making.
+1.94 Central to the organic view is Dan-Cohen's idea of the effect that the permanence of the corporation has on decision-making.
 The day to day decisions within the undertaking are made by individual human actors.
-However they are making these decisions on behalf of the corporation and with a view to furthering the corporation's interests.
-Because a corporation is potentially immortal, the time frame for decision making goes beyond the likely career of any of the human actors and so the decision making becomes divorced from the needs and goals of the individual human actors.
-Individuals cease to act purely autonomously but are influenced heavily by needs of the corporate entity and by the corporate ethos itself.
+However, the individual human actors are making these decisions on behalf of the corporation and with a view to furthering the corporation's interests.
+Because a corporation is potentially immortal, the time frame for decision-making goes beyond the likely career of any of the human actors and so the decision-making becomes divorced from the needs and goals of the individual human actors.133 Individuals cease to act purely autonomously but are influenced heavily by needs of the corporate entity and by the corporate ethos itself.
 In effect, the corporate entity is making the decisions through the human actors and not vice versa.
-As Fisse and Braithwaite put it "...organisations emit decisions
+As Fisse and Braithwaite put it

-&lt;sup>129 Dan-Cohen Rights, Persons and Organisations (University of California Press 1986) at 46-50 just as individuals do, but that they reach these decisions in rather different ways."
+129 Dan-Cohen Rights, Persons and Organisations (University of California Press 1986) at 46-50.

-&lt;sup>130 French distinguished between corporate entities that were mere collections of individuals (aggregates) and those that reached a level of complexity where they went beyond that and became what he calls "conglomerates".
-French Collective and Corporate Responsibility (1984 Columbia University Press) at 5, 13.
+130 French distinguished between corporate entities that were mere collections of individuals (aggregates) and those that reached a level of complexity where they went beyond that and became what he calls "conglomerates".
+French Collective and Corporate Responsibility (Columbia University Press 1984) at 5, 13.

-&lt;sup>131 Op cit fn129 at 30-38.
+131 Op cit fn129 at 30-38.